anthem-ai/bcauss/README.md

 * ```--momentum``` to adopt different momentum,
 * ```--val_split``` to adopt different x-val split ratios.

-In the paper we adopt as comparable Dragonnet in the different experiments.
-For example, to reproduce the results of Dragonnet on the previous settings

-    $ python train.py \
-        --data_base_dir datasets/IHDP\
-        --knob dragonnet\
-        --output_base_dir result/ihdp_csv_1-1000\
-        --bs 64\
-        --val_split 0.22\

-It is possible to run TARNET as well as comparable on the same settings, by adopting the option  ```--knob tarnet```.

 To evaluate model performance of experiments, use ```evaluate.py```, e.g.

     $ python evaluate.py \